ElliottjPierce/noiz/book/src/quick-start/layered-noise.md

 let value: f32 = noise.sample(Vec2::new(1.5, 2.0));
 ```

-Here, `FractalLayers` repeats its inner layer some number of times (be default, 8), scaling the noise between each repetition.
+Here, `FractalLayers` repeats its inner layer some number of times (by default, 8), scaling the noise between each repetition.
 When used with `Normed` and `Persistence`, this is called fractal brownian motion (fbm), and it produces this: